 Pizza is undoubtedly one of the most popular foods in the world.
-You can walk up to almost any stranger in the street and ask them what their favorite food is, and there’s a good chance that their first thought will be this…
+You can walk up to almost any stranger on the street and ask them what their favorite food is, and there’s a good chance that pizza will pop to the front of their mind.

-I’m assuming that we’re all familiar with this great cuisine, and if you’re not… where have you been?
-You know all about the different flavors, the variety of toppings available, the different kinds of bases and crusts etc., but have you ever wondered why this round delicacy comes in a square box?
+I’m assuming that we’re all familiar with this incredible slice of cuisine, and if you’re not… where have you been?!
+You likely know all about the different flavors, the variety of toppings available, the different kinds of bases and crusts etc., but have you ever wondered why this round delicacy comes in a square box?

 This puzzling question has come up many times in conversations with friends, so I decided to explore the science, history, and technicalities of why pizzas generally come in square boxes, rather than round ones.

 Let’s start at the manufacturing stage.
-Square boxes are simply easier and cheaper to make.
+Quite simply, square boxes are easier and cheaper to make.
 Why?
 Because a square box can be formed from a single sheet of cardboard.
-Also, it’s useful for pizza boxes to start as nothing more than flat sheets of cardboard so that they can be stored easily.
-Remember, thousands of people order pizzas in every minute!
+It’s useful for pizza boxes to start as nothing more than flat sheets of cardboard so that they can be stored easily.
+Remember, thousands of people order pizzas every minute around the world!
 Then, as and when required, these sheets can be folded into boxes in the shop itself.
 Easy!

 The square nature of the boxes also makes them easier to store, since they are more stable than round boxes, so your leftovers will be safely chilled until you’re ready for Round 2!

-Finally, it turns out that a round box needs to be assembled from at least four separate sections, and may even need to pressed together by special machinery.
-That sounds like a lot of work and resources just to deliver a pie and then have the hungry consumer toss the box in the recycling bin!
+It turns out that a round box must be assembled from at least four separate sections, and may even need to be pressed together by special machinery.
+That sounds like a lot of work and resources just to deliver a pie and then have the consumer toss the box in the recycling bin an hour later!

-Not to mention, a round box also needs to be constructed in two separate parts – the container and the lid.
+Most notably, a round box needs to be constructed in two separate parts: the container and the lid.

 Now, onto the space within a square box.
 Obviously, since the square box is accommodating a round pizza, there will be space left in the four corners of the box.
 This space makes it much easier for a person to lift up a piece of pizza without digging their fingers into a steaming mix of sauce and cheese!

 The space in the corners can also be used to keep extra items, like oregano and the all-important chili flakes.

 Hopefully, this article has settled any and all of your curiosity as to why pizzas generally come in square boxes.
-Next time you find yourself wondering why your delicious round pizza is being delivered in a square box, simply slide your fingers into that convenient space in the corner of the box and start enjoying your slice of pepperoni pizza perfection!
+Next time you find yourself wondering why your delicious round pizza is being delivered in a square box, simply slide your fingers into that empty space in the corner of the box and easily pull out a slice of pepperoni pizza perfection!